CyrusNajmabadi/lang-design/CollectionLiterals.md

 Hopefully small questions:

 * Should it be legal to create and immediately index into a collection literal?
-Note: this requires an answer to the unresolved question below of whether collection literals have a natural type.
+Note: this requires an answer to the unresolved question below of whether collection literals have a *natural type*.

 * Stack allocations for huge collections might blow the stack.
 Should the compiler have a heuristic for placing this data on the heap?
 Should the language be unspecified to allow for this flexibility?
 We should follow what the spec/impl does for [`params Span<T>`](https://github.com/dotnet/csharplang/issues/1757).